-This was a qualitative study conducted in Benin City, Edo State, Nigeria.
-Seven health facilities in Benin City provide comprehensive PMTCT services including HIV counselling and testing, antenatal care, delivery services, provision of antiretroviral medications for HIV positive mothers and early infant diagnosis (EID) of HIV.^[21] In addition, some of these health facilities had support groups for HIV positive mothers (i.e.mother2mother support groups) and clinics for management of paediatric HIV/AIDS.
-The study population comprised HIV positive mothers accessing PMTCT services at health facilities that provided comprehensive PMTCT services in Benin City.

-Inclusion criteria: Only HIV positive mothers who had participated in the PMTCT programme at the different health facilities were included in the study having had first-hand experience of programme at the sites.

-Exclusion criteria: HIV positive mothers who declined to participate in the research were excluded from the study.
+- 2.1 Research setting: This was a qualitative study conducted in Benin City, Edo State, Nigeria.
+Seven health facilities in Benin City provide comprehensive PMTCT services including HIV counselling and testing, antenatal care, delivery services, provision of antiretroviral medications for HIV positive mothers and early infant diagnosis (EID) of HIV.[21]
+In addition, some of these health facilities had support groups for HIV positive mothers (i.e.mother2mother support groups) and clinics for management of paediatric HIV/AIDS. - 2.2 Research participants: The research participants comprised HIV positive mothers accessing PMTCT services at health facilities that provided comprehensive PMTCT services in Benin City.
+The HIV positive mothers accessing PMTCT services were recruited from five health facilities in Benin City that provide comprehensive services for PMTCT of HIV and also had facilities for early infant diagnosis (EID) of HIV, support groups for HIV positive mothers (mother2mother support groups) or paediatric antiretroviral therapy clinics. - 2.21 Inclusion criteria: Only HIV positive mothers who had participated in the PMTCT programme at the different health facilities were included in the study having had first-hand experience of programme at the sites. - 2.22 Exclusion criteria: HIV positive mothers who declined to participate in the research were excluded from the study. - 2.3 Sampling strategy: A purposive sampling method was use to recruit the HIV positive mothers that participated in this study.

-81 2.1 Procedure and participants:

-The HIV positive mothers accessing PMTCT services were recruited from five health facilities in Benin City that provide comprehensive services for PMTCT of HIV and also had facilities for early infant diagnosis (EID) of HIV, support groups for HIV positive mothers (mother2mother support groups) or paediatric antiretroviral therapy clinics.

-87 METHOD

-A convenience sampling method was use to recruit the HIV positive mothers that participated in this 89 90 study.
 The mothers were recruited from sites where HIV positive mothers normally gather to access care and support for themselves or for their children free from fear of discrimination and stigmatisation.
-These 91 included support group meetings for HIV positive mothers.
-HIV early infant diagnosis clinics and 92 paediatric antiretroviral therapy clinics.
-At these sites, the researcher approached the HIV positive 93 94 mothers after obtaining permission from the health workers at the sites.
-The researcher explained the 95 purpose of the study to the mothers.
-The mothers who agreed to participate in the study were then 96 recruited into the study.
-The mothers were assured that not participating in the study would not affect 97 their access to health services at the sites.

-Focus group discussions and in-depth interview sessions were held with HIV positive mothers across five health facilities that provided comprehensive PMTCT services.
+These included support group meetings for HIV positive mothers, HIV early infant diagnosis clinics and paediatric antiretroviral therapy clinics.
+At these sites, one of the researchers approached the HIV positive mothers after obtaining permission from the health workers at the sites.
+The researcher explained the purpose of the study to the mothers.
+The mothers who agreed to participate in the study were then recruited into the study.
+The mothers were assured that not participating in the study would not affect their access to health services at the sites. - 2.4 Data collection process: Data was collected through focus group discussion sessions and in-depth interview sessions held with HIV positive mothers across five health facilities that provided comprehensive PMTCT services.
 At least one focus group discussion session was held at each of these sites.
 The focus group discussion and in-depth interview sessions were held in quiet rooms within the health facilities where the mothers could speak freely away from the health workers.
 Each focus group discussion session involved six to eight HIV positive mothers and lasted between sixty and ninety minutes.
 In-depth interview sessions were conducted at three PMTCT sites where less than six HIV positive mothers were present at a time.
 Each in-depth interview session involved one to four HIV positive mothers and lasted between forty and sixty minutes.
-A focus group discussion guide was used to conduct the focus group discussion and the in-depth interview sessions.
-The questions in the focus group discussion guide were informed by the findings from similar studies conducted among HIV positive women.
-Attached is a copy of the focus group discussion guide.